+SOLAR ENERGY SYSTEM

+A device whose primary purpose is the collection, storage, and distribution of solar energy for space heating or cooling, electricity generation, or water heating, which can be ground mounted or rooftop mounted.
+Solar Energy Systems include photovoltaic panels, mounting structures, transmission lines and any other equipment, or structure, including access ways or landscaping, used to support solar photovoltaic activities.

+PARKING CANOPY SOLAR PHOTOVOLTAIC ARRAY

+A special application of a Ground Mounted Solar Photovoltaic Array that is installed on top of a functional parking surface (striped, in use) that maintains the function of the area beneath the canopy.

+ROOF-MOUNTED SOLAR ENERGY SYSTEM:

+A Solar Energy System that is structurally mounted to the roof of a building or structure.
+This is intended to serve as an accessory use to the primary use on the property and may be used to provide electricity, hot water, or space heating and cooling.
+Intended to be small or medium scale (up to 250 kW).

+SMALL SOLAR ENERGY SYSTEM (SES)

+A Solar Energy System either attached to the roof or ground that produced electricity up to 10 kW DC.

 SOLAR PHOTOVOLTAIC ARRAY

-An arrangement of solar photovoltaic panels.
+An arrangement of solar photovoltaic panels that converts solar energy into electricity.

+UTILITY

 A system of wires or conductors and supporting structures that functions in the transmission of electrical energy or communication services (both audio and video) between generating stations, substations, and transmission lines.

+§ 300-19.4 Solar Photovoltaic Overlay District.

-In order to allow new large-scale ground-mounted solar photovoltaic installations to be located efficiently and in areas that will have the least visual and environmental impact, there is hereby created the following Solar Photovoltaic Overlay District (PVOD):
+In order to allow new Solar Energy Systems (SES) to be located efficiently and in areas that will have the least visual and environmental impact, there is hereby created the following Solar Photovoltaic Overlay District (PVOD) consisting of the following subdistricts:

-Solar Photovoltaic Overlay District - This district shall consist of the following land and parcels: All land and parcels within the boundaries of the Industrial Extensive (IE) Zoning District shown on the Zoning Map and as described in Article 3 elsewhere in this Bylaw.
+Large-Scale Ground-Mounted Solar Photovoltaic Overlay Subdistrict - This district shall consist of the following land and parcels: All land and parcels within the boundaries of the Industrial Extensive (IE) Zoning District shown on the Zoning Map and as described in Article 3 elsewhere in this Bylaw.